bwconrad/website/content/posts/training-log-4.md

 This run was really all over the place.
 In the first half, I my breathing wasn't feeling that great and I had to stop a couple times.
 But on the way back, I started to feel better and sped-up quite a bit.
-However, when I did pick-up the pace, I did notice my left calf similar to last week.
+However, when I did pick-up the pace, I did notice some discomfort in my left calf, similar to last week.

-Ended at 8.5km and was planning to do some strides afterwards but considering how my calf felt I decided to not do them.
+I ended at 8.5km and was planning to do some strides afterwards, but considering how my calf felt I decided to not do them.

 ## Wednesday June 21

 <div style="text-align:center"><img src="/images/posts/training/2023/4/2.png.webp" /></div>

-Extremely nice weather this day.
+The weather was extremely nice this day.
-Started in Mahone Bay and ran my farket workout on the Bay-to-Bay trail.
+I started in Mahone Bay and ran my farklet workout on the Bay-to-Bay trail.
-The workout was 6x(2' on, 2' float).
+The workout consisted of 6x(2' on, 2' float).

-Overall, it was pretty good.
+Overall, it went pretty well.
-I felt comfortable on the on's and never struggled to get to the end of a rep.
+I felt comfortable on the 'on' intervals and never struggled to complete a rep.
-Paces were all over the place with 4:16/km, 3:58/km, 4:16/km, 4:15/km, 4:11/km, 3:59/km to average 4:09/km.
+The paces were all over the place, with times of 4:16/km, 3:58/km, 4:16/km, 4:15/km, 4:11/km, 3:59/km, averaging out to 4:09/km.
-On the floats, I wasn't recovering as fast as I would've liked which made the floats feel short.
+On the floats, I wasn't recovering as quickly as I would've liked, which made the floats feel shorter.
-Ended up taking an extra 30s after the 4th rep.
+I ended up taking an extra 30s rest after the 4th rep.
-Floats averaged 4:53/km which is slower than I would've liked (goal float pace is <4:40/km).
+The average pace for the floats was 4:53/km, which is slower than my goal pace of <4:40/km.

-There's a few parts of the trail that a little sandy, but overall its well maintained and has lots of shade.
+There are a few parts of the trail that are a little sandy, but overall its well maintained and has lots of shade.
 One of my goals for this summer is to do the entire 8km trail segment in sub 32 minutes (4:00/km).

 ## Thursday June 22

 <div style="text-align:center"><img src="/images/posts/training/2023/4/3.png.webp" /></div>

-Legs were very tired after the workout, particularly in my hips.
+After the workout the day before, my legs were very tired, especially in my hips.
-It was also pretty hot so I just slogged my way to get the day's mileage.
+It was also quite hot this day, so I just slogged my way to complete the day's mileage.

-My left calf was starting to get concerning in this run even though it was completely fine to the day before.
+During the run, my left calf started to feel concerning again, even though it had been completely fine the day before.
-Could be how the shoes work my calves that is irritating it on the easy days.
+It could be that the shoes I wear on easy days are irritating my calf.
-I wore my Endorphin Speed 2's for the workout and they also by far my most comfortable shoes in my rotation right now.
+I wore my Endorphin Speed 2's for the previous workout, which haven't given me any issues.

-While on this run, I came across someone leveling the trail.
+While on this run, I came across someone who was leveling the trail.
-The sections that they did made the trail really soft so I hope they either flatten it or that it will firm up on its own quickly.
+The sections they worked on made the trail very soft, so I hope they either flatten it or that it will firm up quickly on its own.

 ## Friday June 23

 <div style="text-align:center"><img src="/images/posts/training/2023/4/4.png.webp" /></div>

+On this day, I did my typical Friday workout, which is continuous uphill repeats.
-Did a vertical workout this day which has become my typical Friday workout over the past few months.
+This has become a regular part of my training over the past few months.
-The most unique aspect of ultra/mountain races compared to track and road running is how much the elevation gains plays into your approach to a race.
+One of the unique aspects of ultra/mountain races, compared to track and road running, is the significant role that elevation gain plays on race strategies.
-My goal is to limit the amount of time I ever have to power hike during races therefore I have started to make continuous uphill runs a staple in my training.
+My goal is to minimize the amount of time power hiking during races, so I have made these continuous uphill runs a key component of my training.

-Around where I currently live, there are zero mountains or very long uphill roads so the best place I have found to do these workouts is a mountain biking trail at the MARC.
+Unfortunately, where I currently live, there are no mountains or very long uphill roads.
+The best place I have found to do these workouts is a mountain biking trail at the MARC.
 This route is about 800m long with a bit over 50m of elevation gain.
-The terrain is very technical with lots of roots, large rocks and small drop-offs for the mountain bikers.
+The terrain is highly technical, with lots of roots, large rocks and small drop-offs designed for mountain bikers.
-The grade also changes frequently but is only flat for some very short segments.
+The grade of the trail also changes frequently, with only a few short flat segments.

 Below is a picture of the trail.

 <div style="text-align:center"><img src="/images/gallery/2023/9.jpg.webp" height="700"></div>

 There are no paces in the workout, just a target number of reps and the goal of limiting the number of breaks at the top.
 This day I did 4 uphill reps.
-Felt decent during the workout.
+I felt decent during the workout.
-My breathing wasn't an issue but my legs were definitely not use to the climbing after a few weeks of not doing this workout.
+My breathing wasn't an issue, but my legs were definitely not used to the climbing after a few weeks of not doing this workout.
-I did the first two reps continuously and then took about a 1 minute break after the 2nd and 3rd reps.
+I finished the first two reps continuously and then took about a 1 minute break after the second and third reps.

-This wasn't the best workout to be doing with how my calf has been feeling lately.
+This wasn't the best workout to do considering how my calf has been feeling lately.
-I took the downhills very slow which made them be close to the same pace as my uphills.
+I took the downhills very slow, which resulted in them being close to the same pace as the uphills.
-However, for me, going that slow makes the recovery not as effective since I am breaking my stride while going down.
+However, for me, going that slow makes the recovery less effective since I am breaking my stride while going down.
-This also caused my knees to be a sore which I noticed late in the workout.
+This also caused my knees to be sore, which I noticed late in the workout.

-Overall with the warm-up and cool-down it came to 11.3km with 250m of climbing for the day.
+Overall, including the warm-up and cool-down, I got 11.3km with 250m of climbing for the day.

 <div style="text-align:center"><img src="/images/gallery/2023/8.jpg.webp"></div>